thisisjulion/github-api-bdd-tests/README.md

 _second option:_

 Configure IDE and provide environment variables: $AUTH_BASIC_USERNAME$, $AUTH_BASIC_TOKEN$

+_Potential improvements:_
+In case we want to use cucumbers features and tags to controll scope of tests to be run, we should:
+- mark appropriate tests scenarios with tags (e.g. @Smoke) in file.feature
+- update test.sh file with `mvn clean verify -Dcucumber.options="--tags @Smoke"`
+- run `sh test.sh {username} {token} {cucumber options}`

 **How to write new tests**
 - create new file.feature new others .feature files